john-yuan/lessc-watch/README.md

   --delay              The milliseconds to delay before building (default to 0).

-  --quiet, -q          Disable all logs.
+  --quiet, -q          Disable all logs (not including error message).

   --help, -h           Print this message.
 ```